MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-omnichannel-customer-service.md

 4. Go to **Azure Active Directory** > **Enterprise Applications**.

-5. In the search box, enter **6d32b7f8-782e-43e0-ac47-aaad9f4eb839** for the application ID .
+5. In the search box, enter **6d32b7f8-782e-43e0-ac47-aaad9f4eb839** for the application ID.
+The Permission Service O365 is listed.

 6. Select the app, go to the **Properties** tab, and turn on the **Enabled for users to sign-in** toggle.

-The tenant is added to chat again.
+The chat is added to the tenant again.

 ## Errors occur when I try to open Omnichannel for Customer Service or Customer Service workspace with Omnichannel enabled <a name="oc-csw-errors"></a>